ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 {: #proguard}

 If you have some restrictions on your JAR size (for example when deploying a free application to [heroku](#heroku)), you can use proguard to shrink it.
-If you are using gradle, it is pretty straight forward using the `proguard-gradle` plugin.
-You only have to remember to keep: your main module method, the DevelopmentEngine class and the kotlin reflect classes.
+If you are using gradle, it is pretty straightforward to use the `proguard-gradle` plugin.
+You only have to remember to keep: your main module method, the DevelopmentEngine class, and the Kotlin reflect classes.
 You can fine-tune it as required:

 ```groovy
 buildscript {